› Forums › Latics Crazy Forum › Transfer tactic

 I said that we have lost a lot of fans because we have lost our heritage (english roots) and our Enlish flare (heart,passion).

-Look at Leeds at Man u They played with heart and got a result.
+Look at Leeds at Man u They played with heart and got a result.6 January 2010 at 11:19 pm #17363I never stated that it was the decline in our support.

 I said that we have lost a lot of fans because we have lost our heritage (english roots) and our Enlish flare (heart,passion).